-- Cracking the Code on Health Care Costs: Remarkable powers reside at the state level to reduce health costs and improve quality.
+- Cracking the Code on Health Care Costs: Preview.
+Remarkable powers reside at the state level to reduce health costs and improve quality.
 It's a fact that's lost in much of the debate over health care, but given thoughtful focus in a new op-ed article in U.S. News and World Report (9/20/2013), authored by former Governors Michael Leavitt (UT) and Bill Ritter (CO).
 As co-chairs of the Miller Center's State Health Care Cost Containment Commission, Leavitt and Ritter present five ways states can lower health costs and put their economies in a stronger position.
-The piece is a preview of the commission's report, which was released three months later.
+The piece was a preview of the commission's report, which was released three months later.

 State Activity Highlights:

 Massachusetts 2012 State Cost Reform Law - The Massachusetts legislature passed a bill, signed into law August 6, 2012, to limit the growth of health care costs.
 The "Act improving the quality of health care and reducing costs through increased transparency, efficiuency and innovation," S.2400 is available in full text and as a four-page summary.
 The new law allows health spending to grow no faster than the state’s economy through 2017, defined as the state’s gross state product (GSP).
 For five years after that, spending would slow further, to half a percentage point below the growth of the economy, although leaders would have the power under certain circumstances to soften that target.
 The bill also includes provisions to encourage a shift to paying hospitals and doctors for overall patient care rather than for every test and treatment.